 The box of Trader Joe's 8 Mini Croissants:

 All comments below refer to an earlier product prior to 11/19/19

 The pros: Trader Joe's 8 Mini Croissants are new and replace the frozen ones you have to proof.
 Don't worry though, the Chocolate and Almond croissants are still in the frozen aisle.

 The cons: If you imagined (like I did) that these would be about the size of say a crescent roll, then you will be surprised by how much they puff up.
 This bag is not resealable.
 They are made in Belgium.

 I love a good croissant.
-So much so that a fellow friend and blogger, Ashley and I decided to take a croissant making class at Sur La Table a day or two before my wedding.
+So much so that a fellow friend and I decided to take a croissant-making class at Sur La Table a day or two before my wedding.

 Yup, nothing says I don't need to fit into my clothes anymore, like learning to make buttery pastries.